 Heartburn during pregnancy is very common.
 Most pregnant women experience it at some stage.
-Despite heartburn being a harmless symptom though, it can still be considerably uncomfortable and even painful.
+Despite heartburn being a harmless symptom, it can still be considerably uncomfortable and even painful.

 You may feel heartburn as a burning sensation in your oesophagus or food pipe.
 This happens when acid rises from your stomach and up into your throat.
 It may even leave a nasty taste in your mouth.